Primary Election

 Public figure

-Anderson Clayton endorsed Roy Cooper for U.S. Senate in North Carolina.
+Josh Stein endorsed Roy Cooper for the U.S. Senate in North Carolina.

 2026